 - Look for a lawyer who specializes in criminal law.
 Many lawyers practice several areas of the law.
 However, choosing an attorney who focuses their practice on criminal defense can be a major boon to your case.
 You can rest assured that such an attorney will know the laws, rules, and procedures that apply in your case.

-Ahmed & Sukaram offer free consultations to help you determine if we’re the right fit for your case.
+Ahmed & Sukaram offer consultations to help you determine if we’re the right fit for your case.
 Contact us today to schedule a free case review.

 What Should I Do If I Am Arrested in San Jose, CA?